-Dalyan is also distinguished by the lack of package tourists, but there are still plenty of bars and restaurants to cater for all tastes.
+Dalyan attracts mostly independent travellers and is distinguished by the lack of package tourists, but there are still plenty of bars and restaurants to cater for all tastes.
 There is a local market on Saturdays selling local produce, clothing and tourist items which is a “must” while you are here to get some great bargains!
-The town has a bank, ATMs, a post office, supermarkets all close to the town square.
+The town has a bank, ATMs, a post office and supermarkets all within the town square.

 The local beach is Iztuzu Beach, which has been voted the Best Beach in Europe and is arguably the most famous Turtle Breeding Beach in the Mediterranean.
-You can get to the beach by road (20 minute Minibus ride), or by boat (waterbus 40 minutes), both routes pass through stunning scenery, but you may be lucky enough to spot a Turtle or a Kingfisher from the boat!
+You can get to the beach by road (20 minute Minibus ride), or by local riverboat boat (waterbus 40 minutes), both routes pass through stunning scenery, but you may be lucky enough to spot a Turtle or a Kingfisher from the boat!

 The local boats can also take you upriver to Köyceğiz Lake (about 2 miles) where you can jump into fresh volcanic hot springs and natural mud baths.
 On the far side of the lake is the small town of Köyceğiz itself, which is very quiet, except on Mondays when the local market takes over the town centre.